 After a college, university, or English language school has accepted you for admission to full-time study, the school will send you a document called an I-20 form, which is the application for an F-1 visa.

 If you will be an Exchange Visitor, the organization or U.S. Government agency that is sponsoring you will send you a DS-2019 form, which is the application for a J-1 visa.

-You can visit the website of the United States Embassy or Consulate in your country at usembassy.gov to read about Nonimmigrant Visas.
-Go to the section on visas and read about the correct procedure currently in place for Nonimmigrant Visas.
+You can visit the website of the United States Embassy or Consulate in your country at usembassy.gov.
+Go to https://studyinthestates.dhs.gov/students to read about visas and the correct procedure currently in place for Nonimmigrant Visas.

 1. First, your school or university will send you a form confirming that you have been accepted at an institution authorized by the U.S. Citizenship and Naturalization Service (USCIS) to enroll non-immigrant students (the I-20 for an F-1 visa or the DS-2019 for a J-1 visa.)
 You will read and sign this form.

 Be careful to make sure that the name and spelling on your passport is exactly the same as the name and spelling on your application for acceptance to the school and that the school has entered your name as it appears on your passport on the I-20 or DS-2019 Form.

 All applicants’ names have to be submitted for a security clearance.
 Citizens of some countries and students who will study certain subjects at a university have to undergo additional screenings that takes several additional weeks of processing.
 Again, it is crucial that you allocate plenty of time for the visa application process.